ICWallis/fractoolbox/README.md

 If you're new to python, download the 'Python for Geoscientists' course from [here](https://github.com/ddempsey/python_for_geoscientists) because it includes a quick-start guide and will set you on the pythonic path.

-We recommend starting by downloading [Anaconda](https://www.anaconda.com/) to manage Python and Juypter Notebook installation because it comes with many of packages fractoolbox requires.
+We recommend starting by downloading [Anaconda](https://www.anaconda.com/) to manage Python and Juypter Notebook installation because it comes with many of packages/libraries required by fractoolbox already baked in.

 There are two libraries used in fractoolbox that do not come standard with the Annaconda build.
 Once you you have installed Annaconda, these libraries may be installed by command-line: